vidyar/docs-1/sources/config.rst

    reset_minion: true

-This will remove all files and folders from the previous builds.
+Before the build, we check for the tag **reset_minion** and if it exists, we will delete all the files and folders from the previous builds.
 You can also achieve this by adding **[reset_minion]** in the commit message.

 Common Tools